threedworld-mit/tdw/Documentation/lessons/physx/composite_objects.md

 Sub-objects will respond to TDW commands just like any other object; you can, for example, [apply forces](forces.md) to individual sub-objects.
 Sub-objects likewise appear as separate objects in the output data.

-In the previous example, we used `set_composite_object_kinematic_state` to set uniformly set the kinematic states of *all* sub-objects.
+In the previous example, we used `set_composite_object_kinematic_state` to uniformly set the kinematic states of *all* sub-objects.
 In this example, we'll use `CompositeObjects` output data to get the IDs and machine types of each sub-object and set only hinges to be non-kinematic:

 ```python
 from tdw.controller import Controller